wendylabsinc/grayskull-swift/README.md

 Or in Xcode, go to File > Add Package Dependencies and enter the repository URL.

-### Git Submodule
+### Git Submodule (For Package Development Only)

+**Note**: If you're using this package as a dependency in your app via Swift Package Manager, submodules are handled automatically by SPM.
+The following is only needed if you're developing features for this package itself.

-When cloning this repository, make sure to initialize the submodule:
+When cloning this repository for development, make sure to initialize the submodule:

 ```bash
 git clone --recurse-submodules https://github.com/wendylabsinc/grayskull-swift.git